Algebraic Weaves and Braid Varieties: The Combinatorics of Weaves

-Note that we interpret the same pentagon, on the left of the above figure, in several different ways.
-Namely, this requirement also means that the two ways of getting from 1121 to 212 are equivalent, and that the two ways of getting from 2212 to 121 are equivalent, and so forth.
+We also impose equivalences for other interpretations of the move (II) from Figure \ref{fig:cz equivalence} using Demazure weaves, corresponding to other paths around the pentagon on the left of the above figure.
+Namely, we require that the two ways of getting from 1121 to 212 are equivalent, and that the two ways of getting from 2122 to 121 are equivalent, and so forth.
 The equivalence of the two ways of getting from 1121 to 212 corresponds to the equivalence of the following two simplifying weaves:

 We also require that the two ways of getting from 1211 to 212 are equivalent, which is the same as requiring that the two ways of getting from 2121 to 212 are equivalent and so on.
 The weaves are obtained from the ones above by the symmetry along the vertical line: